-When you're planning to invest your hard-earned money, it's natural to want some kind of safety check.
-That’s where CRISIL ratings come in.
-Introduced in 1987, CRISIL (Credit Rating Information Services of India Limited) was India’s first credit rating agency.
-It plays a crucial role in assessing the creditworthiness of companies, mutual funds, and other financial instruments.
+When planning to invest your hard-earned money, it is natural to look for a reliable way to assess safety.
+This is where CRISIL ratings are useful.
+Established in 1987, CRISIL was India’s first credit rating agency and plays an important role in evaluating the creditworthiness of companies, mutual funds, and other financial instruments.

 Let’s unpack what CRISIL ratings really mean and how they can guide your financial decisions.